trynthink/scout/docs/analysis_approach.rst

       * Baseline stock data represent the total number of units of a certain incumbent or "business-as-usual" technology associated with a given baseline market and year in the projection period.
 An example is the number of air-source heat pump units in all existing single family homes in mixed dry climates in the year 2020.
 When a number of units value is not available or not applicable for a baseline market, such as for building envelope component technologies, total building floor area square footage associated with that baseline market and year is used to quantify the baseline stock.
       * Baseline energy use data represent the total energy use attributed to a certain baseline market and year in the projection period.
 For example, the energy used to provide heating in all existing single family homes in mixed dry climates in the year 2031.
-      * Baseline technology characteristics data represent the primary attributes of an incumbent or "business-as-usual" building technology, namely the technology's energy performance (in absolute units, e.g., COP), installed cost, and lifetime.
+      * Baseline technology characteristics data represent the primary attributes of an incumbent or "business-as-usual" building technology, namely the technology's energy efficiency (in absolute units, e.g., COP), installed cost, and lifetime.
 Additionally, these data include consumer choice parameters for each technology, which are used for ECM competition (see :ref:`step 3 <analysis-step-3>`).

    * Once baseline energy use numbers are established for each technology, these energy use numbers must be translated from site to source (or "primary") energy using site-source conversion factors calculated from the electricity and electricity related losses data in the `AEO energy consumption by sector and source table`_. `Fuel-specific energy costs`_ and |CO2| emission intensities, calculated by dividing fuel-specific |CO2| emissions_ by fuel-specific `energy use`_, are also derived from AEO summary tables. |CO2| emissions costs are drawn from the most recent U.S. Office of Management and Budget `Social Cost of Carbon`_ estimates [#]_.